jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 #### Patch-based Feature Extraction
 To extract the patch-based features, we adopt a 3D ResNet architecture as the backbone model.
-First proposed by Kaiming et al [37] in 2015, ResNet is family of CNN architectures which introduce the concept residual connections.
+First proposed by Kaiming et al. in 2015, ResNet is family of CNN architectures which introduce the concept residual connections.
 ResNet aims to overcome the issue of exploding and vanishing gradients seen in deep networks.